Last Updated on 03/11/2025

 The conversion rates for these two sorts of keywords vary greatly.
 Head keywords often have lower conversion rates since they attract a diverse audience with various intentions.

-Long-tail keywords, on the other hand, have more excellent conversion rates since they are more directly related to user intent.
-They catch particular demands, which results in more engagement and transactions.
+Long-tail keywords, on the other hand, have higher conversion rates since they are more closely related to user intent.
+They cater to specific demands, which result in increased engagement and transactions.

 The user intent also differs between head terms and long-tail keywords.